dotnet/arcade/VSTS/pipebuild-feature-history.md

 As we continued to grow in the number of repos that we built and docker based linux variants we supported, we started to see build failures on a regular (~ every 3 weeks builds would start to fail across the board) because machine disk space would fill up and VSTS didn't provide the level of cleanup that we required when dealing with hundreds of builds a day in a fixed machine pool shared across products.

 To address disk space issues we invested in infrastructure that we could run on every build to cleanup the VSTS agent working directories which contained builds older than a day, and also to cleanup docker images / containers which began accumulating on machines and taking up precious space.
 The compromise of only deleting day old builds arose because we couldn't cleanup every build (though we wanted to) due to repos failing but holding locked processes that would cause cleanup to fail.
 The workaround of ignoring those cases wasn't acceptable because it meant that every build we ran reported the same warning of a failed cleanup task and eternally "yellow" builds is not as pleasant as seeing "green" builds.

-Cleanup is actually a major thing as every time a machines disk drive fills, it requires someone to investigate the issue then manually clean it up or enlist the help of DDIT.
+Cleanup is actually a major thing as every time a machines disk drive fills, it requires someone to investigate the issue then manually clean it up or enlist the help of DDFUN.
 It's even worse because machines (obviously) fill up disk space faster under heavy usage which tends to happen when products are preparing to ship and you really don't want to see random infrastructure failures.

 ### Feature 6 - Checked in definitions